 Preventing water from leaking out of the shower tray

-The reasons why water may overflow and run out of the shower tray at floor level are usually:
+The main reasons why water may overflow and run out of a shower at floor level are usually:

-- A poorly installed shower screen: there may be gaps between the silicone and the screen that cause water leakage.
+Beyond the dimensions, optimal installation of the screen is essential.
+Otherwise, there may be gaps between the silicone and the bulkhead that cause water leakage.

-- Water valve: sometimes the valve does not have the capacity to absorb all the water due to blockages, causing water to accumulate and possibly run out of the shower tray.
+On occasion, the valve does not have the capacity to absorb all the water due to blockages which cause water to accumulate and possibly run out of the shower tray.

-In the following section we tell you how to install a floor-level shower tray effectively to avoid problems with water leaks.
+In the last section we tell you how to install a floor-level shower tray effectively to avoid problems with water leaks.